Suitcase packed for summer travel in the UK

 Casual Knits

 These are the layers that make it easy to deal with the UK’s variable summer weather.
 When it’s coolest, you can throw a cardigan or scarf over your lightweight dress or top, then add your raincoat to stay dry and warm.
-When the sun shines and temps rise, these easy layers are still easy to stash away in your bag.
+When the sun shines and temps rise, these light layers are still easy to stash away in your bag.

 This cardigan looks great layered over shirts or dresses and is light enough to roll into your day bag when the day warms up.